The View Data button does not appear on Continuous Heatmaps

 Move Heatmap data

-- ELEMENT: Displays the CSS selector that represents the specific element that a visitor's cursor moved on
+- ELEMENT: Displays the CSS selector that represents the specific element that a user's cursor moved on

 - VISIBLE: Displays Yes or No, to determine whether or not the element is visible in your Heatmap screenshot